nguyenhoangdouyen/Superstore-Customer-Segmentation-Using-RFM-Model---Python-Google-Colab-/README.md

 After flagging cancellations, verify if there are any transactions where **Quantity** is negative, but the **InvoiceNo** does not start with "C".
 These may indicate data inconsistencies.

 [In 11]:
-After flagging cancellations, verify if there are any transactions where **Quantity** is negative, but the **InvoiceNo** does not start with "C".
-These may indicate data inconsistencies.

 ```python
 check_invalid_invoice = ecommerce_update[(ecommerce_update['cancel_invoice'] == False) & (ecommerce_update['Quantity'] < 0)]